 Technical copywriting is a sub-category of copywriting.
 Usually, copywriters write copy that promote a product.
 Instead of focusing on the product’s features, they focus on the benefits.

 But a technical copywriter does both.
 They use the product as their primary marketing tool.
-Creating such copies can be difficult, depending on the product’s complexity.
+Depending on the product’s complexity, creating such copies can be difficult.
 That’s why a technical copywriter must have a deep understanding of the given product.

 Let’s take a car as an example.
-Regular copywriters will stick to the “emotional benefits” of owning the car that can range from family-friendly or even abstract phrases such as “mysterious” or “living on the edge.”
+Regular copywriters will focus on the “emotional benefits” of owning a car, which can range from family-friendly to abstract phrases such as “mysterious” or “living on the edge.”
 Their job is to focus more on snappy and appealing sentences.

 Technical copywriters will use the car’s features as their sales tool.
-Instead of writing how awesome the car is, technical copywriting goes more into detail: tech features, engine features, car’s interior, etc. But even then, technical copywriters need to keep it simple and easy to understand.
+Instead of writing about how awesome the car is, technical copywriting goes into more detail about tech features, engine features, the car’s interior, etc. But even then, technical copywriters must keep it simple and easy to understand.

 Technical Copywriter Responsibilities